The Biochemistry building against a blue sky

 • a breakdown of grades.

 If your transcript contains additional pages with details about how scores are calculated and other relevant information, please include these pages when uploading it.
+We don't require hard or electronic versions of transcripts to be sent in by email or post when you apply.

 You can upload up to five transcript documents with your application.